marco-introini/layer7-console/README.md

 GET /restman/1.0/identityProviders/0000000000000000fffffffffffffffe/users/{{USER_ID}}/certificate
 ```

-3. Finally from the certificate we can get the expiration date with openSSL
+3. Finally, from the certificate we can get the expiration date with openSSL

 ```
 base64 -d <<< $cert | openssl x509 -inform DER -noout -dates